JarredOlson/command-line-fu/02-grep/answers.md

 ### Question 1.
 In the `data/people/people.csv` file how many people have 'Smith' as part of their name?
 Answer.
 2 people have the name 'Smith'. `grep 'Smith' data/people/people.csv`.
-The basic useage of grep is `grep '[pattern]' [file or directory]`

 ### Question 2.
 In the `data/people/people.csv` file how many people don't have 'Smith' as part of their name?
 Answer.
 3 people don't have the name 'Smith'. `grep -v 'Smith' data/people/people.csv`  -v returns everything that does not match the given pattern.